neherlab/genome-assembly/README.md

-# Bacterial genome assembly pipeline written in Nextflow
+# Bacterial genome assembly pipeline

+This repo contains a set of [Nextflow](https://www.nextflow.io/) workflows to automatize basecalling and assembling bacterial genomes from Nanopore sequencing.
+It is based on [trycycler](https://github.com/rrwick/Trycycler).
+This is currently a work in progress.

 ## Pipeline structure

+The pipeline is divided in different steps, each one corresponding to a different Nextflow workflow.
+The ones developed so far are, in order:

+- basecalling
+- assembling
+- reconcile

 ### Basecalling